 You can use our easy tool to email your MP.

 Running an event, stunt, or action about climate action?
 Sending a media release to local, state and national media is a great way to tell journalists about it and build some hype.

 Check out this media release toolkit for tips and advice, and a sample media release template.

 To help time-poor journos and increase the changes of getting your event or story published, use this media package toolkit to pull together a package of photos, local facts, a spokesperson bio, quotes and background info.

 Got the media coming along to your event and need to know how to give a great interview?
 Have a look at our media interview toolkit for some top tips.

 Jump on the comments to encourage and praise news articles with great coverage of climate change.

-Leave comments on new outlets' websites and Facebook pages to remind readers that extreme weather is fuelled by climate change.
+Leave comments on new outlets' websites and Facebook pages to remind readers of the opportunities in climate action (like powering our lives with 100% clean energy), and the urgent need for action with increasing extreme weather events fuelled by climate change.
 Share your own personal experiences of climate damage.

 Tweet and SMS news radio hotlines to share your experiences and concerns.

-All of these things and more help break the spiral of silence.
+All of these things and more help break the spiral of climate silence.